-The Organization follows the guidance under FASB ASC Topic No. 740, Income Taxes, which prescribes a comprehensive model for the financial statement recognition, measurement, presentation, and disclosure of uncertain tax positions taken or expected to be taken in income tax returns.
+The Organization follows the guidance under FASB ASC Topic No. 740, Income Taxes, which prescribes a comprehensive model for the financial statement recognition, measurement, presentation, and disclosure of uncertain in tax positions taken or expected to be taken in income tax returns.
 Management believes that it has not taken a tax position that, if challenged, would have a material effect on the Organization's combined financial statements.
-The Organization files Form 990 in the United States federal jurisdiction within the United States and as of August 31, 2013, the Organization's tax returns related to the years ended August 31, 2010 through 2012 remain open to possible examination by the Internal Revenue Service; however no tax returns are currently under examination.
+The Organization files Form 990 in the United States federal jurisdiction within the United States and as of August 31, 2014, the Organizations's tax returns related to the years ended August 31, 2011 through 2013 remain open to possible examination by the Internal Revenue Service; however no tax returns are currently under examination.

-N. Subsequent Events
+O. Subsequent Events

-In preparing the combined financial statements, management has evaluated all subsequent events and transactions for potential recognition or disclosure through December 11, 2013, the date the combined financial statements were available for issuance.
+In preparing the accompanying combined financial statements, management has evaluated all subsequent events and transactions for potential recognition or disclosure through December 12, 2014, the date the combined financial statements were available for issuance.